 ABOUT THE PAINTED WOLF FOUNDATION

-The Painted Wolf Foundation has launched a major campaign to raise global awareness about the species and its plight, working with many partners around the world and within Africa.
+The Painted Wolf Foundation has launched a significant campaign to raise global awareness about the species and its plight, working with many partners around the world and within Africa.
 For six years, wildlife photographer and author Nicholas Dyer has been tracking and photographing the painted wolves on foot in the Zambezi Valley.
 For twenty years, conservationist Peter Blinston has been doing all he can to save them from extinction.

 What the foundation does: